koii-network/docs/concepts/ways-to-get-koii/attention-mining.md

 **Support**

-Check on our GitHub <a href="(https://github.com/koii-network/k2-port-sdk" target="_blank">here </a>to learn more about this SDK.
+Check on our GitHub [here](https://github.com/koii-network/k2-port-sdk) to learn more about this SDK.
 If you need anything help or find any issue, please create a new GitHub issue with your code, error and screenshot.
 We will get in touch with it quickly.

 **Why Attention?**